 - to provide a safe and secure environment;

 - to educate students on personal, fire, and weather safety.

 - to be compliant with state and federal laws.

 Planning Campus Events

 Students are welcome to use college facilities to host student related events or speakers.
 To reserve space for events please visit the College Event Calendar.
 It is required that any event using campus space must be scheduled with Conference Operations.
-For detailed information visit the Conference Operations and Events website.
+For detailed information visit the Conference Operations and Events GrinnellShare page.

-Students or student groups who plan to use non-college services for programming must first consult with the Student Activities staff to determine if a contract agreement is necessary prior to making any commitments to the service provider (i.e., presenter/artist/vendor).
+Students or student groups who plan to use non-college services for programming must first consult with the Student Involvement staff to determine if a contract agreement is necessary prior to making any commitments to the service provider (i.e., presenter/artist/vendor).
 Students are not authorized to sign contracts/agreements on behalf of the College or any of its student organizations.
-The Student Activities staff will be happy to help you with information concerning the legalities of contracted events and assuring proper execution of such contracts/agreements.
+The Student Involvement staff will be happy to help you with information concerning the legalities of contracted events and assuring proper execution of such contracts/agreements.

 Grinnell College Events Calendar